NoraCodes/nora.codes/content/_index.md

  You can find my various social media links at the bottom of this page.
 I tend to stay away from most corporate/nonfree social media, so GNUSocial (Mastodon) or e-mail is your best bet for contacting me.
+If you would like to hire me, please take the time to observe my [rates](hire/).

 ### About This Site